-Some medicines and ondansetron may interfere with each other.
 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.

-How to take Ondansetron ODT Lupin
+How to take this medicine

 Follow all directions given to you by your doctor or pharmacist carefully.
 They may differ from the information contained in this leaflet.